Natural mesh bag | Crochet pattern

 Share

 A lightweight and functional bag, perfect for shopping or carrying your everyday essentials.
-Crocheted with medium-weight natural cotton yarn (worsted), its openwork structure and comfortable handles make it an ideal project for beginners who want to create something useful, beautiful, and sustainable.
+Crocheted, its openwork structure and comfortable handles make it an ideal project for beginners who want to create something useful, beautiful, and sustainable.

 📑 Table of Contents